Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Encrypted Code Analysis Phase

+Following our example, at this point, the sub-list from \texttt{<$D_{xss\_sens}$,8>} is [P1] and the sub-list from \texttt{<$D_{xss\_sens}$,9>} is [P3, P5].
+Applying step $(ii)$ and filter $(a)$ to this second sub-list results in no paths, meaning therefore that both paths are dropped.
+Despite P3 results from $(ii)$ (thus dropping P5), it is discarded by $(a)$ because it does not end with \texttt{$D_{input}$} token.
+The sub-list containing only [P1] is checked for the presence of the \texttt{$D_{input}$} token as its last token and for the absence of sanitisation tokens. $P1$ satisfies both conditions, therefore considered vulnerable, and thus it is the final result of verification $(iii)$ and of the whole vulnerability detection process.

-The resulting code paths of $(ii)$ are checked for the vulnerability class subjacent to the analysis task.
-To do so, all paths ending with \texttt{$D_{input}$} token are chosen and checked which ones do not contain a sanitization token (e.g., \texttt{$D_{xss\_san}$ for XSS}).
-Lastly, the vulnerable paths are outputted by the Vulnerability Detector, which returns them to the Task Manager and subsequently to the Analyser.
-The Analyser shares the results with the Developer and can provide suggestions on improving the source code.
-In our example of Figure~\ref{fig:arch_example}, $P1$ and $P2$ are the outcomes of $(ii)$, and from this last analysis, only $P1$ is outputted as an XSS vulnerability.
-In this case, the Analyzer may suggest using the sanitisation function \texttt{htmlentities} to remove the vulnerability found.
+Lastly, the vulnerable DFPs are outputted by the Vulnerability Detector, which returns them to the Task Manager and subsequently to the analyser.
+The analyser can then share the results with the developer and provide suggestions on improving the source code based on the vulnerability class it chooses to analyse.
+In our example of Figure~\ref{fig:arch_example}, only $P1$ is outputted as an XSS vulnerability.
+In this case, the analyser may suggest using the sanitisation function \texttt{htmlentities} to remove vulnerabilities of XSS.